rajhraval/My100DaysOfSwift/Project 23 - Swifty Ninja/Project23.md

 - Creating Slice Effects with the help of cgPath and UIBezierPath
 - Creating the enemy and the sound effects using AVAudioPlayer

+**Project 23 - Day One - Day 78 of 100DaysOfSwift**

+> The most certain way to succeed is always to try just one more time. - Thomas Edison

+Today I did (CaseIterable, SKTexture, DispatchQueue.Main.AsyncAfter):

+- Creating sequence for tossing enemies and bombs using CaseIterable
+- Creating methods to slice the enemies and score points
+- Creating and destroying player lives using SKTexture